stevenkhwun/Brooks4e/README.md

 # Brooks4e

-Python Guide to Introductory Econometrics for Finance by Chris Brooks
+**Python Guide to Introductory Econometrics for Finance by Chris Brooks**

-**IMPORTANT: This repository is still under construction and the contents are not complete and may not be accurate.**

 This repository contains my works on the book Python Guide to Introductory Econometrics for Finance (4th ed.) by Chris Brooks.